interledger/interledger.github.io/_content/spin-up-local-network.md

-## Spin up a local Interledger network
+## Overview

-Interledger users may want to operate their own node software, rather than relying on a third-party provider, just like some publishers host their own websites.
+Many Interledger users may hold accounts with custodial wallets.
+However, some network participants may need to run their own node software, such as wallet operators, service providers that route payments, or regular users who choose to host their own nodes.

 There are three primary implementations to operate an Interledger connector: